xwp/xwpwa/assets/src/css/readme.md

 Based on a map of the font sized used inside the site, multiple classes will be generated.
 So a text element will be like that in the HTML:
 `<h1 class="color-primary text-xx-large">Title</h1>`

+#### Flow

+An utility to set the space between children elements.
+The goal is to style the context (parent), not the elements (children).
+Could be used in any case: card, article, etc…

 ---